 Primary page content

-The OIA has said the following about refunds of tuition fees:
+The OIA has said the following regarding complaints made by students about industrial action:

 “Your provider might offer you a financial remedy, particularly if it is unable to take any other action to put the situation right.”